-The Bloomberg Barclays U.S. Aggregate Index represents securities that are SEC-registered, taxable and U.S. dollar denominated.
-This index covers the U.S. investment grade fixed rate bond market, with index components for government and corporate securities, mortgage pass-through securities, and asset-backed securities.
+The 60% MSCI World Index/40% Bloomberg Barclays U.S. Aggregate Index is a blended index.
+The MSCI World Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed markets.
+The MSCI World Index consists of 23 developed market country indices.
+The Bloomberg Barclays U.S. Aggregate Index represents securities that are SEC-registered, taxable, and dollar denominated.
+The Bloomberg Barclays U.S. Aggregate Index covers the U.S. investment grade fixed rate bond market, with index components for government and corporate securities.
 These major sectors are subdivided into more specific indices that are calculated and reported on a regular basis.